TerriaJS/terriajs/Documentation/Deployment/Deploying-Terria-Map.md

-# Deploying your own Terria Map
+# Deploying a Terria Map

 If you run into problems, check [TerriaJS's Problems and Solutions](https://github.com/TerriaJS/terriajs/wiki/Problems-and-Solutions).